 15 North Road, Chester, NJ 07930 (908) 879-2908 – stonyhillfarms.com

-At this Northern New Jersey pick your own sunflower farm sunflowers are available for picking during their New Jersey Sunflower Festival on weekends or weekday pick your own sunflower times.
+At this Northern New Jersey pick your own sunflower farm sunflowers are available for picking during their New Jersey Sunflower Festival on weekends or weekdays pick your own sunflower times.
 Each festival ticket includes a wagon ride to the sunflower fields.
-Guests can spend as much time taking pictures and exploring sunflowers fields as they like.
+Guests can spend as much time taking pictures and exploring sunflower fields as they like.

 Stony Hill Farms planted 2.5 acres and 8 varieties of sunflowers for viewing and sunflower picking.
 In one field, guests can walk through the fields and sunflower trails, linger and photograph as they please.
 In a second sunflower field, guests may cut their own sunflowers.

 Tickets for the festival start at $20.99.
 The weekday pick your own sunflower tickets do not include access to sunflower viewing fields.
 Admission to the cutting field is $10 and includes one stem.
 Additional sunflowers are $3 each.

 358 Allen Road, Hackettstown (908) 852-9122 – donaldsonfarms.net